The Difference Between more, less And most Commands

 The ‘less’ program

 The ‘less‘ command is also used to open a given file for interactive reading, allowing scrolling and search.
 If the content of the file is too large, it pages the output and so you can scroll page by page.
-Unlike the ‘more’ command, it allows scrolling on both directions.
-That means, you can scroll up and down through a file.
+It allows scrolling on both directions.
+Meaning – you can scroll up and down through a file.

 So, feature-wise, ‘less’ has more advantages than ‘more’ command.
 Here are some notable advantages of ‘less’ command:

 - Allows forward and backward scrolling,

 - Go to the end and start of the file immediately,

 - Open the given file in an editor.